Hellelil and Hildebrand, the Meeting on the Turret Stairs by Frederic William Burton

 Bequeathed, Miss Margaret Stokes, 1900

-*Visitor notice: This watercolour will be on view from 4pm to 5pm on Thursday, 16 August.
+Visitor notice: The watercolour will be on view from 4pm to 5pm on Thursday, 13 December.
+The Gallery will close at the earlier time of 5.30pm that day to accommodate essential staff training.

 The subject is taken from a medieval Danish ballad translated by Burton’s friend Whitley Stokes in 1855, which tells the story of Hellelil, who fell in love with her personal guard Hildebrand, Prince of Engelland.
 Her father disapproved of the relationship and ordered her seven brothers to kill the young prince.
 Burton chose to imagine a romantic moment from the story before the terrible end: the final meeting of the two lovers.
 Although he never painted in oils, the intensity of hue is similar to that of an oil painting.
 The precise layering of watercolour reflects his early training as a miniaturist.